Your trusted partner in cosmetic care abroad

 • Longer operating time but only one recovery period

-• Best for: patients wanting an hourglass transformation — slim waist plus full hips
+• Best for: patients wanting an hourglass transformation, slim waist plus full hips

-Fat Transfer Techniques Used in Thailand
+Fat Transfer Techniques

 Fat grafting technique directly affects how much of the transferred fat survives.
 The difference between a 50% and 70% survival rate means hundreds of millilitres of retained volume.
 Here is what surgeons use.